Rukmani Devi: Career

-Her unique voice attracted many music directors, as her singing career moved from the stage to the silver screen.
+Her unique voice attracted many music directors as her singing career moved from the stage to the silver screen.
 Joining Rupasinghe Master's band as a regular singer, she faced three challenges at the time.
-That is, she had not studied Hindustani classical music properly as well as had to compete with renowned singers of that year such as Lakshmi Bai, Annie Boteju and Susila Jayasinghe.
+That is, she had not studied Hindustani classical music properly and had to compete with renowned singers of that year such as Lakshmi Bai, Annie Boteju, and Susila Jayasinghe.
 The third was the language challenge.
-She did not know how to read or write Sinhala and she used to write it all down in English.
-Due to the vocal training given by Rupasinghe Master through those songs, she soon became a simple classical singer as well as the most popular young singer on the His Masters Voice record company.
-During 1938–45, she recorded 44 songs for HMV Records.
+She did not know how to read or write Sinhala, and she used to write it all down in English.
+Due to the vocal training given by Rupasinghe Master through those songs, she soon became a simple classical singer as well as the most popular young singer for this His Master's Voice label.
+During 1938–45, she recorded 44 songs for His Master's Voice.
 Rukmani sang almost all the Sinhala songs composed in Hindi and Vanga classical songs sung by Kumari Jutika Roy, then popularly known as "Bhajan Songstress" in India.

-It was also, around this time that her name underwent a change from Daisy Daniels to the well known 'Rukmani Devi'.
-There are two schools of thinking as to how the name "Rukmani Devi" originated.
-According to one school, the late H. W. Rupasinghe maestro created the name, while the other believe that Jayantha Weerasekara and Michael Sannas Liyanage who is in his 90s, created it.
+It was also around this time that her name underwent a change from Daisy Daniels to the well-known 'Rukmani Devi'.
+There are two schools of thought as to how the name "Rukmani Devi" originated.
+According to one school, the late H. W. Rupasinghe maestro created the name, while others believe that Jayantha Weerasekara and Michael Sannas Liyanage, who are in their 90s, created it.
 Entering the stage, Rukmani had the opportunity to perform in Noorthi dramas such as Janakiharanaya, Rohini and Mayawathi.
-Since 1940, B. A. W. Jayamanne, founder of "Minerva Dramatic Club" of Negombo took Rukmani to perform remarkable roles in his dramas, such as 'Apparition', 'Broken Promise', 'Changing Fate, 'Defeated Aim', 'Evasive Denial', 'Fanatic Faith', 'Grisly Guardian', 'Hasty Decision' and lastly 'Irangani'.
-Above-mentioned plays followed the English alphabet.
+Since 1940, B. A. W. Jayamanne, founder of "Minerva Dramatic Club" of Negombo has taken Rukmani to perform remarkable roles in his dramas, such as 'Apparition', 'Broken Promise', 'Changing Fate, 'Defeated Aim', 'Evasive Denial', 'Fanatic Faith', 'Grisly Guardian', 'Hasty Decision', and lastly, 'Irangani'.
+The above-mentioned plays followed the English alphabet.